Leafly’s guide to rosin: What is it and how do you make it?

 For example, if you press a nug about the size of a gram, expect to get only a handful of dabs worth of rosin from it.
 That same nug might get you 3-4 bowls of flower with several hits, but when pressed into rosin, only about 4-5 dabs.

-Patrick Bennet and Pat Goggins contributed to this article.
+Patrick Bennet contributed to this article.